tranphu5614/DACNTT/README.md

 - Installation
     + Clone the repository:
         git clone <your-repo-url>
         cd <your-project-folder>

-    +  Install on Docker:
+    + Install dependencies:

-        docker-compose up --build
+        npm install

-+ Configuration
+- Configuration

-In file docker-compose in the root directory.
+    + In file docker-compose in the root directory.

-Add your Google Gemini API Key:
+    + Add your Google Gemini API Key:

-GEMINI_API_KEY=your_actual_api_key_here
+    + GEMINI_API_KEY=your_actual_api_key_here

-Running the Application
+- Running the Application

-Development Mode
+- Development Mode

-To run the server in development mode (with hot-reload):
+- To run the server in development mode (with hot-reload):

-npm run start:dev
+    + npm run start:dev

-The server will start at http://localhost:3000.
+    + The server will start at http://localhost:3000.

-Production Mode
+- Production Mode

-npm run build
+    + npm run build
-npm run start:prod
+    + npm run start:prod

-AI Model Troubleshooting

-If you encounter 404 (Model Not Found) or 429 (Quota Exceeded) errors, you can check which AI models are available for your API key using the included utility script.

-Set your API key (if not in .env):

-export GEMINI_API_KEY="your_api_key"

-Run the check script:

-node check-models.js

-This will list all models your account can access (e.g., gemini-1.5-flash, gemini-pro).

-Usage Examples

-Priority Check: Send a request to the relevant endpoint with text like "Server is down and smelling like smoke" -> Result: URGENT.

-Quick Fix: Send text like "My mouse is not working" -> Result: "Please check if the USB cable is plugged in securely."